Curriculum & Activities

-The Elementary School Program (grades pre-K through 5) includes course work in Bible, language arts (using a traditional phonics reading approach), history and social studies, mathematics, science (taught from a perspective of discovering God’s creation), science fair (held every other year), health, computer, physical education, art, library and music.
+The Elementary School Program (grades K through 5) includes course work in Bible, language arts (using a traditional phonics reading approach), history and social studies, mathematics, science (taught from the perspective of discovering God’s creation), science fair (held every other year), health, computer, physical education, art, library and music.
 Beginning in 5th grade, students may participate in band and various sports.
 Through our Madison Area Independent Sports League (MAISL), our 5th grade students have the opportunity to compete in volleyball (girls) or football (boys) in the fall and basketball in the winter.

 The Middle School Program (grades 6 through 8) provides course work in the five traditional areas of Bible, language arts, history, mathematics and science/health.
-Students also experience classes and activities in physical education, the fine arts including art, drama, vocal music and instrumental music, Spanish, computer education, and a variety of competitive sports.
+Students also experience classes and activities in physical education, the fine arts, including art, drama, vocal music and instrumental music, Spanish, computer education, and a variety of competitive sports.

 At the high school level (grades 9 through 12), the core curriculum consists of the following areas: Bible, English, social studies, mathematics, science, and physical education.
 Elective courses are offered in the areas of foreign language, business, vocal and instrumental music, art, drama, computer applications, and yearbook publications.
-Student activities include: National Honor Society, worship, band, prayer groups, and various clubs along with athletics.
+Student activities include: National Honor Society, worship, band, prayer groups, and various clubs, along with athletics.

 Looking Beyond High School